 From the Editor’s Desk

-Welcome to the new issue (Volume 10, Numbers 1 and 2: January–December 2015) of NICE Journal of Business.
-The response from the contributors and readers to the earlier issues of the journal has been very encouraging With each issue of the journal, we bring to you the latest and authoritative insights into the fascinating world of business.
-This combined issue contains a panorama of research papers on topics of current interest in business and management.
+With each issue of the journal, we bring to you the latest and authoritative insights into the fascinating world of business.
+The issue contains a panorama of research papers on topics of current interest in business.

-I express my gratitude to the eminent authors for their valuable contribution to the journal.
-Several experts made available their time and expertise in assessing the articles and making critical comments and suggestions for improving their quality.
-I owe a word of thanks to each one of them.
+I express my gratitude to the eminent scholars and expert book-reviewer s for their precious contribution to the journal.
+Several experts have made available their time and expertise for assessing the articles received for publication by making critical comments and suggestions for improving their quality.
+They truly deserve my sincere thanks.

 Why You Should Submit Your Research Work to Us?

 Leading Journal in the Field of Business: NICE Journal of Business is now established as one of the leading academic journals on the subject.
 It has been accepted well among academicians as well as practitioners.
 In a short span of time, it has made rapid progress and has carved out its place among the reputed, peer-reviewed, business research journals published in India.

 Refereed Journal: We have a rigorous peer-review process, involving a comprehensive feedback on your paper.
 The editorial team follows an elaborate process for selection and improvement of papers for publication.
 Each article passes through a blind review by two or three experts.